mhibx/wazuh-security-monitoring-lab/investigations/incident-05-account-discovery-net-user-powershell.md

                 └── T1059.001
 ```

-This demonstrates how a generic detection can be enriched with additional process-context information.
+This demonstrates how a generic detection can be enriched with additional process and command-line context.

 ---